arvindtelharkar1992/Advanced-Docker/README.md

 ## 2. Ambassador Pattern
 Two Digital Ocean Droplets(remote instances) have been used for this purpose.
 One of the instances has the docker-compose file under AmbassadorServer while the other has the docker-compose file under AmbassadorClient.
+The Structure of the client and the server is as follows:
+Server: There is a redis server and a redisAmbassador which are linked to each other.
+Client: There is a redis client and a redisAmbassador which are also linked to each other.
+Additionally, both the redisAmbassadors are linked to each other for which the IP address and port of one of the instances has been specified while creating the link.